mu40/katy/README.md

 ## Setup

-Install an isolated virtual environment for development and deployment, with pre-commit hooks for automated linting.
+Install a local virtual environment for development and testing, with pre-commit hooks for linting.

 ```sh
 ./setup.sh